Don’t Let January Fool You — I Think Sobriety Is Genuinely Fun

 AdvertisementADVERTISEMENT

-Drinking is fun and for many can be the spark that lights the best night of your life.
-But it doesn’t have to be.
-Whether you’re attempting Dry January or not, it’s truly worth trying to have a good night without it — one that’s not just calm and clarified but raucous and silly, if that’s what you need.

 That won’t be guaranteed the first time you order a lime and soda at your local.
-As Bonus puts it: “With any sort of behavior change, like cutting down drinking, it should be thought of as a journey rather than something that’s going to change overnight.”
+As Bonus, from Drinkaware, puts it: “With any sort of behaviour change like cutting down drinking, it should be thought of as a journey rather than something that’s going to change overnight.”
 But if you find a whole month a prescriptive suggestion or you’re worried that losing drinking will hamper your joy, I am proof that it won’t.
 And don’t let the grim weather trick you into believing otherwise.